SCM42/rock-paper-scissors/README.md

     - The changeScore() function then displays the message and updates the winner's score by 1.
 ### Write the game to play through five rounds.
 - Not much was changed here other than I had to reorganize my code a little bit to make sure there wasn't any scoping issues and create a new function called playGame().
 - Declared a new variable called round that I initialized at 1.
-I put the playRound() function inside a while loop that iterates while it's under 6.
+I put the playRound() function inside a while loop that iterates while it's round is less than 6.

 ## Summary
 I was instructed to not waste too much time on styling and additional features and just focus on the tasks given.
 I have some prior experience already with creating C# console apps so by extension this was not too difficult.
 This README will most likely be updated when it's time to implement a GUI.